 By the end of the night, a Prom Queen was crowned, Culver’s ice cream was served, and everyone was kicking their shoes off to dance.
-Everyone in attendance had an absolute ball, and the purpose of all the fun was never far from mind.
+Everyone had an absolute ball, and the purpose of all the fun was never far from mind.

 “I love this event, because I look out here and I look at all of you women and I think, ‘There is absolutely nothing more powerful,’” Burke said during her brief message to the crowd.
 “And I have zero doubt in my mind and in my heart that Rett Syndrome will be cured.”